caarlos0/env/README.md

 If you set the `envExpand` tag, environment variables (either in `${var}` or `$var` format) in the string will be replaced according with the actual value of the variable.

+If you set the `envUnset` tag, the environment variables (either in `${var}` or `$var` format) in the string will be unset from the environment.
+This is useful for passwords that you intend to read into memory and remove from the host.

 Unexported fields are ignored.